2nolife/SimpleWebServer-Plugin/README.md

 ![Diagram](files/sws_1.png)

-## Setup
+## Setup (no build required)
 Provided your UE project name is `MyProject`
-* Download the latest binary release of the Plugin and unzip it
+* Download the latest release of the Plugin and unzip it
 * Copy/Paste `SimpleWebServer` plugin to your Plugins directory
 * Add "SimpleWebServer" to `MyProject.Build.cs`
 * Start the UE and create an Actor, then add `SimpleWebServer` to its components